 Services are led by members of the minyan; everyone is encouraged to participate, whether to daven, lein or read the haftarah.
 Most members of the minyan are in their seats before the service starts, or within the next 5 minutes.
 Davening is never protracted, but always respectful.
 Conversation is discouraged – until we get to Kiddush.

-On a typical Shabbat morning there are 40 to 50 men present, and up to a dozen women.
+On a typical Shabbat morning there are usually over 60 men present, and up to a dozen women.
 Children turn up too.
 The age range is 0 to 90 something.

 Kiddush is in the Kerem Dining Room immediately after the service, at about 9.35am.
 The conversation is always lively.
 Proceedings conclude with a D’var Torah from a guest speaker (sometimes a Rabbi, but often a lay person; sometimes a shul member, but often invited from outside).

-For further information please contact any of the Gabbaim via the shul office:
+For further information please contact any of the Gabbaim by clicking here

 |Geoff Melamet||Leining & Speakers|